 In April 2018, the Carnegie Endowment for International Peace and the Kawakibi Democracy Transition Center co-organized a workshop of the Carnegie Civic Research Network in Tunis, Tunisia.

 The United States has fallen behind most established democracies in women’s representation in politics.

 Smart implementation is the key to effective international development assistance.
 Yet the development field has long been pulled between two conflicting imperatives on implementation.

 The Rule of Law Index is the world’s leading source for original, independent data on the rule of law.

 Understanding patterns of democratic collapse has become necessary knowledge in the United States.

 The Carnegie Endowment for International Peace and the Center for International Human Rights at the Pritzker School of Law at Northwestern University held a discussion on 20 Years Confronting Atrocity Crimes.

-The Carnegie Endowment for International Peace hosted a two-day meeting of Carnegie’s Rising Democracies Network in Washington, DC.
+The Carnegie Endowment for International Peace hosted a two-day meeting of its Rising Democracies Network in Johannesburg, South Africa.

 Access to justice is a key governance concern in developed and developing countries alike.